Sonoran-Software/SonoranCAD-Documentation/integration-plugins/integration-plugins/available-plugins/tablet.md

 3. Check your email for a link to setting your new password
 4. Sign-in on the Tablet using the Sonoran sign-in method (Discord can still be used elsewhere)

+If you are having an issue using the Sonoran sign-ing method please see [below](tablet.md#tablet-showing-grey).

 ### Timeout SonoranCAD::mini:CallSync

 Some users may see `SonoranCAD::mini:CallSync` listed multiple times after recieving a timeout.